Leadwort

 Floral Formula & Features

-Ebracteate (no bracts), radially symmetrical (actinomorphic), bisexual, 5 fused sepals forming tubular, glandular (sticky) calyx, 5 fused petals forming long tube with 5 spreading lobes, 5 free stamens, 5 fused carpels (styles) with superior ovary
+Radially symmetrical (actinomorphic), bisexual, 5 fused sepals with sticky glandular hairs, 5 fused petals forming tube with spreading lobes, 5 stamens opposite the petals (often attached to corolla tube), 5 fused carpels with superior ovary.
+Characteristic of Plumbaginaceae

 Features